Demographics of Trinidad and Tobago: Indo-Trinidadian and Tobagonians

 Indo-Trinidadians make up the country's largest ethnic group (approximately 35.43%).
-Indo-Trinidadians are primarily the descendants of indentured workers from India, or the then British India, brought to replace emancipated Africans who refused to continue working under the violent, exploitative conditions on the sugar estates.
-Through cultural preservation groups, Trinidadians and Tobagonians of Indian descent maintain many of their religions, customs, cuisine, traditions, and language.
+Indo-Trinidadians are primarily the descendants of indentured workers from British India.

 Afro-Trinidadian and Tobagonians

 Afro-Trinidadian and Tobagonian make up the country's second largest ethnic group (approximately 34.22%).
 Although enslaved Africans were first imported in 1517, they constituted only 11 percent of the population (310) in 1783.

-The majority of the enslaved Africans were brought in the last few years of Trinidad's Spanish Colonial era, and the beginning of the British colonial period.
+Many Afro-Trinbagonians have ancestors hailing from West and West-central Africa, akin to numerous other Caribbean islands and in some cases a result of later migration between the islands.
+This would have been from many kingdoms, states, and peoples from a range of modern-day Senegal in the north to Angola in the south.
+The majority of the enslaved Africans were brought in the last few years of Trinidad's Spanish colonial era, and the beginning of the British colonial period.
 The Cedula of Population transformed a small colony of 1,000 in 1773 to 18,627 by 1797.
 In the census of 1777 there were only 2,763 people recorded as living on the island, including some 2,000 Arawaks.
 In 1807, the UK Parliament passed the Slave Trade Act 1807 that abolished the trading of enslaved persons, and the Slavery Abolition Act 1833 abolished the practice of slavery itself.
+Numerous staples of Trinbagonian culture have Afro-Trinbagonian roots, such as Calypso, Carnival, and traditional dishes such as callaloo.